 Hablamos español, en nuestras tres oficinas.

 Tate Diagnostic now offers a softer more comfortable Mammogram with our new Hologic Selenia Dimensions machine and its optional Mammography Breast Pad.
+Tate Diagnostic is the ONLY office in the entire county with this technology.
+Detects 20-65% more cancers.
 All of our patients have said that it is the best Mammogram they’ve ever had.
 We have a stylish Mammography suite with designer patient gowns to match the personality of our patients.
 Are you a snow leopard, Monet flower or pink and white polkadot kind of gal?
 Well we have options for you.
 We accept most insurances and no doctors order is needed for screening exams.
 We allow for drop ins but recommend making an appointment.
 We take care of everything.
 Including getting your previous exams from other facilities.

 Did you know that your insurance fully covers your screening exam?
 Don’t worry about your co-pay or deductible as there is no out of pocket expense for you.